Mars Attacks!: Development

-Burton set Mars Attacks! up with Warner Bros. and the studio purchased the film rights to the trading card series on his behalf.
+Burton set Mars Attacks! up with Warner Bros. and the studio purchased the film rights to the trading-card series on his behalf.
 The original theatrical release date was planned for the summer of 1996.
 Gems completed his original script in 1994, which was budgeted by Warner Bros. at $260 million.
 The studio wanted to make the film for no more than $60 million.
-After turning in numerous drafts, the studio grew frustrated with Gems after insisting he remove the film's cold open, specifically "the cows on fire"; they demanded there be no burning cows, but Gems contends he couldn't devise another sequence (albeit anything he and Burton could agree improved on his initial "barbecue bovines" prologue).
-When Gems' latest script revision still included burning cows the studio dismissed him; prior to leaving the project Gems recommended the writing-duo behind Ed Wood, Scott Alexander and Larry Karaszewski, as his replacement(s).
-Alexander and Karaszewski worked on the film through July 1995, focusing the characters and making the tone less satirical – they re-wrote the third act, incorporating the military and a finale that mirrored Independence Day (1996), according to Gems.
+After turning in numerous drafts, the studio grew frustrated with Gems after insisting he remove the film's cold open, specifically "the cows on fire"; they demanded there be no burning cows, but Gems contends he could not devise another sequence (albeit anything Burton and he could agree improved on his initial "barbecue bovines" prologue).
+When Gems' latest script revision still included burning cows, the studio dismissed him; prior to leaving the project, Gems recommended the writing duo behind Ed Wood, Scott Alexander and Larry Karaszewski, as his replacement(s).
+Alexander and Karaszewski worked on the film through July 1995, focusing the characters and making the tone less satirical – they rewrote the third act, incorporating the military and a finale that mirrored Independence Day (1996), according to Gems.

 Gems eventually returned to the project, writing a total of 12 drafts of the script (well over 90% of the finished shooting script).
 Although he is credited with both the screen story and screenplay of Mars Attacks!, Gems dedicates his novelization of the movie to Burton, who "co-wrote the screenplay and didn't ask for a credit".
 Warner Bros. was dubious of the Martian dialogue and wanted Burton to add subtitles, but he resisted.
 Working with Burton, Gems pared the film's 60 leading characters down to 23 and the worldwide destruction planned for the film was isolated to three major cities.
 Scenes featuring Martians attacking China, the Philippines, Japan, Europe, Africa, India, and Russia were deleted from the screenplay, leaving only Paris, London, and the Taj Mahal.
-"Bear in mind this was way before Independence Day (1996) was written," Gems commented.
+"Bear in mind, this was way before Independence Day (1996) was written," Gems commented.
 "We had things like Manhattan being destroyed building by building, the White House went and so did the Empire State Building.
 Warner Bros. figured all this would be too expensive, so we cut most of that out to reduce the cost."
-Further discussing the differences between Mars Attacks! and Independence Day, Gems stated, "Independence Day is more like a movie called Fail-Safe and Mars Attacks is like Dr. Strangelove", in that both films had a similar story, but with different tones.
+Further discussing the differences between Mars Attacks! and Independence Day, Gems stated, "Independence Day is more like a movie called Fail Safe and Mars Attacks! is like Dr. Strangelove", in that both films had a similar story, but with different tones.